rstelzleni/USD/docs/ref_performance_metrics.rst

     so use the below results with caution.
 We are investigating these sources of variation.

-    Additionally, there are known issues with obtaining the create_first_image metric on macOS.
+    There are known issues with obtaining the create_first_image metric on macOS.
 We will update published metrics when this issue is resolved.

+    We are investigating the 25.05 Moore Lane performance regression on linux.

 .. image:: performance/linux.svg
     :width: 500